badprog/badprog-grcov-demo/README.md

 Full tutorial and explanation: https://www.badprog.com/rust-crate-grcov-demo

+First, rebuild and reopen your project with devcontainer.

-To simply run the project, do the following command:
+Then simply run the project with the following command:

 ```bash
 python check_cover.py